ctDiscrete

 Krusell, Per, and Anthony A. Smith (1998): “Income and Wealth Heterogeneity in the Macroeconomy,” Journal of Political Economy, 106(5), 867–896.

 Markowitz, Harold (1959): Portfolio Selection: Efficient Diversification of Investment.
-John Wiley & Sons, New York.
+John Wiley and Sons, New York.

 Merton, Robert C. (1969): “Lifetime Portfolio Selection under Uncertainty: The Continuous Time Case,” Review of Economics and Statistics, 50, 247–257.